Alphaclassic-Digital/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that Display the last 10 lines of /etc/passwd
+a script that Display the first 10 lines of /etc/passwd